 ---|---|---|

-Arabic | Official state language | Schools, institutions |
+Arabic | Official state language | Schools, formal documents |

-Darija | Spoken Moroccan Arabic dialect | Daily conversations, TV |
+Darija | Moroccan spoken Arabic | Daily conversations, media |

-French | Administrative, business, education | Government, banks, signage |
+French | Administrative, business | Government offices, banks, signage |

-Amazigh | Indigenous languages (Berber) | Rural areas, Amazigh regions |
+Amazigh | Indigenous Berber languages | Rural areas, Amazigh regions |

-English | Growing 3rd language | Youth, tourism, online |
+English | Emerging language | Youth, tourism, online platforms |

-📚 1.
-Modern Standard Arabic (MSA)
+1. Modern Standard Arabic (MSA): The Language of the System

 English | Darija |